-Your product is designed, manufacturing is planned and in process, but you still have the artwork and packaging design to complete before you can ship.
+Your product is designed, manufacturing is planned and in process.
+Then, you still have the artwork and packaging design to complete before you can ship.
 Teamcenter integrations with Adobe CC Illustrator, InDesign, and Photoshop help you bring your product to market faster.

-These authoring applications are the industry standard, yet most designers are still working in silos, separate from the supporting product information.
+These authoring applications are the standard, yet most designers are still working in silos.
+These silos are separate from the supporting product information.
 As a result, artists and designers end up copying and pasting product information, communicating with engineering via email when design changes occur, and redrawing artwork from engineering sources.
-Now you can use the Adobe applications you are familiar with and manage the content in the context of product design and lifecycle.
+Now you can use Adobe applications and manage the content in the context of product design and lifecycle.

 This provides multiple benefits: